Charlie-279/recipes-and-ratings-data-analysis/README.md

 | 306168 |               9 |                   5 |
 | 306168 |               9 |                   5 |

-To find potential associations within the data to explore, I created several plots, two of which are shown below.
+To find potential associations within the data to explore, I created several plots and aggregated the data across certain columns.
+Two of these plots are shown below, along with one .
+There are

 Here is a histogram showing the distribution of n_ingredients, with each bar representing the number of entries in the DataFrame containing that number of ingredients.
 We can see that most of the recipes in the dataset have around 5 to 10 ingredients, with the mode of the data being 8 ingredients.